CivicVision/geospatial-data-visualization-with-d3/content/mapbox-d3/_index.md

 ### Winner: D3

 # Centering the map
-While mapbox GL.js relies on you, the creator, to set the zoom, center and so forth in advance, d3.js allows you to use your data to set the extent.
+While Mapbox relies on you, the creator, to set the zoom, center and so forth in advance, d3.js allows you to use your data to set the extent.

 You can let mapbox figure out the best zoom and center as well, but it is more difficult and I did not include this currently.
 I might extent this post in the future.